Why Measure KPIs in the Public Sector?

-Most large organizations struggle with determining and implementing Key Performance Indicators.
+Many large organizations struggle with determining and implementing Key Performance Indicators (KPIs).
 Not all indicators relate to performance and not all performance indicators are “key”.
-Businesses have the advantage of determining performance indicators based on profit or loss.
-The public sector has no such bottom line. “ Developing relevant KPIs can be extremely challenging.
-(OAGBC, 2010)”
+Nonetheless, businesses have the advantage of being able to determine KPIs based on profit or loss.
+The public sector, however, has no such bottom line.

 - Frequently measured